A Sunburnt Country: Australian Environmental History

-Discuss the historical impact of Australians on their environment and the attitudes which underpin the human use of the environment.
+2. Discuss the historical impact of Australians on their environment and the attitudes which underpin the human use of the environment.

-Critically analyse issues in Australian environmental history in both written and oral form.
+3. Critically analyse issues in Australian environmental history in both written and oral form.

-|Content||This course will begin with an introduction to the field of environmental history, its principal proponents and its approach to the study of the past.
-It will then proceed chronologically through a range of specific aspects of environmental history, which may include: the relationship between traditional Indigenous society and the environment, the impact of systematic burning by Aboriginal peoples, European views of the environment, the early European perceptions of the Australian environment, the impact of pastoralism, cities and the environment, the concept of drought, the role of naturalists and captive animal display, the environment and Australian national identity, the environmental movement including heritage legislation, and global warming.
-Lectures and seminars will be supplemented with practical demonstrations and one field trip to a site related to Australias environmental history.|
+This course will begin with an introduction to the field of environmental history, its principal proponents and its approach to the study of the past.
+It will then proceed chronologically and thematically through a range of specific aspects of environmental history, which may include: the relationship between traditional Indigenous society and the environment, the impact of systematic burning by Aboriginal peoples, the early European perceptions of the Australian environment, the impact of pastoralism, cities and the environment, the concept of drought, the role of naturalists and captive animal display, the environment and Australian national identity, the environmental movement including heritage legislation, and global warming.
+Lectures and seminars will be supplemented with practical demonstrations.

-|Transition||Students who have completed HIST3065 are not eligible to enrol in this course.|
+This course replaces the following course(s): HIST3065.
+Students who have successfully completed HIST3065 are not eligible to enrol in HIST2065.

 20 units in History at 1000 level or equivalent

 Face to Face On Campus 2 hour(s) per Week for Full Term